Ex-Mormons: Religious

 An online poll of ex-Mormons found that a majority of ex-Mormons do not self-identify as a member of another faith tradition, choosing to describe themselves as agnostic, atheist or simply ex-Mormon.
 Some can also become apatheist.
 A Pew Research report corroborated this, finding in 2015 that 36% of those born Mormon left the religion, with 21% of born Mormons (58% of ex-Mormons) now unaffiliated, 6% evangelical Protestant, and 9% converting to other Protestant, Catholic, or a non-Christian faith.
 Others either retained belief in God but not in organized religion or became adherents of other faiths.
 Among ex-Mormons with no current religious preference, 36 percent continued the practice of prayer often or daily.

 Ex-Mormon attitudes toward Mormons and Mormonism vary widely.
 Some ex-Mormons actively proselytize against Mormonism, while some provide only support to others leaving the religion.
 Other ex-Mormons prefer to avoid the subject entirely, while still others may try to encourage healthy dialogue between adherents of their new faiths and active Mormons.
 Attitudes of ex-Mormons also differ regarding their church membership.
-Some formally resign, which the LDS Church refers to as "name removal", while others simply stop attending church services.
+Some formally resign by mailing resignation letters to request the removal of their church membership records, which the LDS Church refers to as "name removal", while others simply stop attending church services.

 Social

 Ex-Mormons who publicly leave Mormonism often face social stigmatization.
 Although many leave to be true to themselves or to a new belief structure, they leave at a cost; many leave feeling ostracized and pressured and miss out on major family events such as temple weddings.
 Family members of some may express only disappointment and sorrow and try to reach out in understanding to their new belief system or lack thereof.
 Some stay under threat of divorce from spouses who still believe.
-Still, many ex-Mormons are completely shunned and have given up spouses, children, and the ability to enter Mormon temples to witness life events of family members.
+Still, many ex-Mormons have given up spouses, children, and the ability to enter Mormon temples to witness important life events of family members.
 Ex-Mormons in geographic locations away from major enclaves of Mormon culture such as Utah may experience less stigmatization, however.

 Psychological

 Many ex-Mormons go through a psychological process as they leave Mormonism.
 Former Mormon Bob McCue described his disaffiliation as recovery from cognitive dissonance.
 Reynolds reports that leaving involves a period of intense self-doubt and depression as disaffiliates confront feelings of betrayal and loneliness, followed by self-discovery, belief exploration, spiritual guidance and connection as they leave Mormonism.
 He argues that leaving may provide a renewed sense of self, confidence and peace.
 One ex-Mormon compared his disaffiliation experience to leaving a cult, while others called it close to overcoming mind control or adjusting to life outside of religious fundamentalism.
 Still others compare their symptoms to divorce from marriage.
-Ex-Mormons may also have to cope with the pain of ostracism by Mormon employers, friends, spouses, and family members., further studies would need to be done to compare ex-Mormons with ex members of other religious communities in order to see if the psychology of an ex-Mormon is unique.
+Ex-Mormons may also have to cope with the pain of ostracism by Mormon employers, friends, spouses, and family members.